mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- bugfix: preview doesn't agree with predictMask
+- feature: bounding box prompt
+    - should always be real time preview done
+    - update previewMask() done
+    - Shift+LMB to make a box done
+    - update predictMask() done
+    - update hotkey Space done
+    - update renderSlice() done
+- bugfix: the result of box prompt is weird
+- should activate predictMask()
+- in previewMask() shouldn't use mouse position as the control point
+- Ctrl+C to undo bounding box  done
+- update when to delete an empty mask instance
+- refactor: `self._predict()`
+- refactor: `self.getCtrlPnts()`
+- check `pnt2-pnt1`, what if drag from lower left to upper right? it will be negative value
+- improve: no need to go to that slice for checking whether the image embedding has been done
+- bugfix: problem with -4 in control point position
 - try: restrict parallel processes to 3
 - improve: better mask accuracy by means of `multimask_output=False` for multiple control points
 - display file name